-To get a sense of the beautiful surrounds, a trip to Miles Canyon is the place for views, hiking and mountain biking in summer and spring.
+You don’t have to travel far to get a sense of the beautiful surrounds.
+A trip to Miles Canyon is the place for views, hiking and mountain biking in summer and spring.

-The Fish Ladder is the longest wooden fish ladder in the world.
-You can watch Yukon River Chinook salmon swimming upstream through underwater viewing windows.
+Nearby, the Fish Ladder is the longest wooden fish ladder in the world.
+At the right time of the year, you can watch Yukon River Chinook salmon swimming upstream through underwater viewing windows.

 Whitehorse Indoor Attractions